Nithin9741/Building-a-RISC-V-CPU-Core/README.md

 # Building-a-RISC-V-CPU-Core
-\hBuilding a RISC-V CPU Core using TL-Verilog \h
+Building a RISC-V CPU Core using TL-Verilog